SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 Using the SQream Client
 ~~~~~~~~~~~~~~~~~

-**Comment: What is the SQream client?**

 You can use the embedded SQream Client on the following nodes:

 * Master node
 * Worker node

-**Comment: What's the difference between Master and Worker node?
-What is each used for and by who?**

 When using the SQream Client on the Master node, the following default settings are used: